 Human beings can be a complex and screwed up species.
-With that in mind, it’s in our best interests to look after our own psychological well being and protect ourselves from those humans that would do us harm.
+It’s therefore in our best interests to look after our own psychological well being and protect ourselves from those humans that would do us harm.

 In the early part of my life I was the nice guy, the bloke who would do anything for anyone.
-I was always laughing, even when people poked fun at me — even when the ‘fun’ they poked at me was vindictive and unrelenting.
-You could say I was that super agreeable guy, the one that agrees with everything and everyone just to keep the peace; the bloke who never voices a controversial opinion for fear of causing offence or upsetting the status quo.
+I laughed, even when people poked fun at me — even when the ‘fun’ they poked at me seemed vindictive and unrelenting.
+You could say I was that super agreeable guy, the one that agrees with everything and everyone just to keep the peace.

 Although today, I believe I am still a nice guy, it finally dawned on me that the way I had previously chosen to relate to people came at the cost of being a magnet for a ‘certain kind of person’.
 My mild-mannered, easy-going nature made me a beacon for people with a ‘toxic personality’; the ‘grown up’ version of the school-ground bully.
 From my own experience I can say that these people are usually male, they are narcissistic individuals and will exploit, manipulate and bully their way through life to get what they want (even with friends).
 They put their own needs above everything else.
 They seek out the ‘nice guy’ because they believe nice guys are malleable and pliable – easily bent to their will.